Vegan Chocolate Chip Zucchini Muffins

 My kids think that they hate zucchini, but when I chop it up in these zucchini muffins, vegan zucchini bread, healthy vegan muffins, veggie brownies, or even vegan bolognese sauce, they gobble it up and ask for more.

-- quick and easy to make with simple ingredients.
+- Quick and easy to make with simple, readily available ingredients.

-- Zucchini - 1 1/2 cups shredded or chopped in a food processor.
-This is usually 1 medium zucchini is the right amount.
+- Zucchini –ย 1 1/2 cups shredded or chopped in a food processor.
+Typically, one medium zucchini is the ideal amount.

 - Vegan Sugar – to sweeten the bread.
 You can reduce it to suit your taste.
 You can also use brown sugar or coconut sugar.

-- Vegetable Oil - for rich moist bread.
-Any neutral-flavored oil or melted vegan butter will work.
+- Vegetable Oil –ย for rich, moist bread.ย Any neutral-flavored oil or melted vegan butter will work.
 (Not virgin olive oil).
-You can swap it out with apple sauce for an oil-free muffin if you wish.
+You can substitute apple sauce for oil in this recipe to make an oil-free muffin if you wish.

-- Vegan Egg- I like to use a chickpea flour egg, this is 2 tablespoons chickpea flour mixed with 2 tablespoons of water to make an egg substitute.
-(You can also use ground flaxseed to make a flax egg, 1/2 cup of applesauce, or another vegan egg substitute equal to 2 eggs See my post on how to replace an egg for all options).
+- Vegan Egg – I like to use a chickpea flour egg, which is made by mixing 2 tablespoons of chickpea flour with 2 tablespoons of water to create an egg substitute.
+(You can also use ground flaxseed to make a flax egg, 1/2 cup of applesauce, or another vegan egg substitute equal to 2 eggs See my post onย how to replace an eggย for all options).

 - Vanilla Extract – for flavor.